publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptI/sptb/m__us_usc_t16_s3831.md

                 (ii) cannot be farmed in accordance with a plan that complies with the requirements of subchapter II of this chapter; and

-            (B) the Secretary determines had a cropping history or was considered to be planted for 4 of the 6 years preceding February 7, 2014 (except for land enrolled in the conservation reserve program as of that date);
+            (B) the Secretary determines had a cropping history or was considered to be planted for 4 of the 6 years preceding the date of enactment of the Food, Conservation, and Energy Act of 2008 (except for land enrolled in the conservation reserve program as of that date);

+        (2) marginal pasture land converted to wetland or established as wildlife habitat prior to November 28, 1990;

-        (2) marginal pasture land to be devoted to appropriate vegetation, including trees, in or near riparian areas, or devoted to similar water quality purposes (including marginal pastureland converted to wetland or established as wildlife habitat);
+        (3) marginal pasture land to be devoted to appropriate vegetation, including trees, in or near riparian areas, or devoted to similar water quality purposes (including marginal pastureland converted to wetland or established as wildlife habitat);

-        (3)

-         grasslands that—

-            (A) contain forbs or shrubland (including improved rangeland and pastureland) for which grazing is the predominant use;

-            (B) are located in an area historically dominated by grasslands; and

-            (C) could provide habitat for animal and plant populations of significant ecological value if the land is retained in its current use or restored to a natural condition;

         (4)